Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Generalization of the Kirchhoff reflectivity.

 \subsection{Reformulation of Born modelling and generalized reflectivity.}

 We reformulate the Born modelling equation in a way that allows a direct comparison with the Kirchhoff modelling equation (\ref{eq:Kir_1_ref_final}).
-This comparison is a fundamental result of the article.
-Other demonstrations that share a similar spirit can be found in Refs. \cite{Urs97,Ale02}.
-Here we propose a different demonstration that involves travel-time branches, and provide more detail on properties and consequences.
+Demonstrations that share a similar spirit can be found in \cite{Urs97,Ale02}.
+Here we propose a different demonstration that involves travel-time branches, and provide exhaustive detail on properties and consequences.

-Firstly, to achieve our goal, we must constrain the perturbation $\delta l$ to describe at least all reflectors of the true subsurface model $c$; more generally, we constrain it to describe all discontinuities of the subsurface.
+Firstly, we must constrain the perturbation $\delta l$ to describe at least all reflectors of the true subsurface model $c$; more generally, we constrain it to describe all discontinuities of the subsurface.
 As a consequence $c_0$ will be smooth.
-Secondly, as the Kirchhoff approximation involves 0-g.o. approximation as discussed in \S \ref{sec:Kirr1_2}, we introduce 0-g.o. for the propagation of $G_0$.
+Secondly, as the Kirchhoff approximation involves 0-g.o. approximation as discussed in \S \ref{sec:Kirr1}, we introduce 0-g.o. for the propagation of $G_0$.
 As $c_0$ is smooth, we consider only direct (refracted) travel-time branches